rozlynboutin/microbiome_helper/Metagenomics-Tutorial-(Downsampled).md

 **Q7)** What phylum is present in one of the samples but is absent in the others?
 What sample is this phylum in?

-To get information about the individual samples you can look in the hmp_map.txt file using 'less':
+Reminder: to get information about the individual samples you can look in the hmp_map.txt file using 'less':

     less hmp_map.txt

 **Q8)** What body site is the sample taken from that contains the unique phylum from question 7?